rnajena/EpiDope/README.md

 Prediction of B-cell epitopes from amino acid sequences using deep neural networks.
 Supported on Linux and Mac.

 ## System-requirements
 8 GB RAM should be available.
-If less, you might run into problems when processing protein sequences longer than 6000 amino acids and/or multiple hundreds of sequences.
+With 8GB even processing protein sequences longer than 6000 amino acids and/or multiple hundreds of sequences shouldn't be problematic.

 ## Installation